|

 - RuntimeException and InternalError

-- These essentially mean "that should never happen and I don't know what to do if it does", with different degrees
+- As alluded to above, these essentially mean "that should never happen and I don't know what to do if it does", with different degrees

 of seriousness.
 You basically want the application to "bomb out" of whatever it's doing at that